Perverse sheaves and the cohomology of regular Hessenberg varieties: Applications to the universal family of Hessenberg varieties

 This diagram is not Cartesian, and $\mu_{H^\perp}$ always fails to be semismall at $0$ because

 \end{remark}

 Recall that the Springer correspondence \eqref{actual corresp} assigns to each irreducible representation $\psi$ of $W$ an irreducible nilpotent orbital complex $IC_{\mathcal{O}_\psi}(\mathcal{M}_\psi)$.
-We use the Fourier transform to give a necessary condition for an irreducible representation $\psi$ to appear in the Tymoczko dot-action.
+We use the Fourier transform to give a necessary condition for an irreducible representation $\psi$ to appear in the dot action.

 \begin{theorem} Let $s\in\mathfrak{t}$ be a regular element.
-Suppose that the irreducible $W$-representation $\psi$ appears as a subrepresentation of $H^*(\Hess(s,H))$ under the Tymoczko dot-action.
-Then the intersection $\mathcal{O}_\psi\cap H^\perp$ is nonempty. \end{theorem} \begin{proof} Suppose that $\psi$ is an irreducible summand of $H^*(\Hess(s,H))$ under the Tymoczko dot-action.
+Suppose that the irreducible $W$-representation $\psi$ appears as a subrepresentation of $H^*(\Hess(s,H))$ under the dot action.
+Then the intersection $\mathcal{O}_\psi\cap H^\perp$ is nonempty. \end{theorem} \begin{proof} Suppose that $\psi$ is an irreducible summand of $H^*(\Hess(s,H))$ under the dot action.
 By Corollary \ref{coincidence}, this action coincides with the monodromy action of $W$.
 It follows that the local system $\mathcal{L}_\psi$ is a direct summand of $\mathcal{H}_b$ for some index $b$.

 The Fourier transform gives an identification